timunie/Ava-ApiTests/website/docs/E_Avalonia_StyledElement_DataContextChanged.md

 #### Value
+<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler" target="_blank" rel="noopener noreferrer">EventHandler</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.eventhandler" target="_blank" rel="noopener noreferrer">EventHandler</a>This event will be raised when the <a href="P_Avalonia_StyledElement_DataContext">DataContext</a> property has changed and all subscribers to that change have been notified.
+This event will be raised when the <a href="P_Avalonia_StyledElement_DataContext">DataContext</a> property has changed and all subscribers to that change have been notified.

 ## See Also